Neuroprosthetics-Lab/nejm-brain-to-text/README.md

 The data used in this repository consists of various datasets for recreating figures and training/evaluating the brain-to-text model:
 - `t15_copyTask.pkl`: This file contains the online Copy Task results required for generating Figure 2.
 - `t15_personalUse.pkl`: This file contains the Conversation Mode data required for generating Figure 4.
 - `t15_copyTask_neuralData.zip`: This dataset contains the neural data for the Copy Task.
-There are more than 11,300 sentences from 45 sessions spanning 20 months.
-The data is split into training, validation, and test sets.
-Data for each session/split is stored in `.hdf5` files.
+    - There are more than 11,300 sentences from 45 sessions spanning 20 months.
+Each trial of data includes:
+        - The session date, block number, and trial number
+        - 512 neural features (2 features [-4.5 RMS threshold crossings and spike band power] per electrode, 256 electrodes), binned at 20 ms resolution.
+The data were recorded from the speech motor cortex via four high-density microelectrode arrays (64 electrodes each).
+The 512 features are ordered as follows:
+            - 0-64: ventral 6v threshold crossings
+            - 65-128: area 4 threshold crossings
+            - 129-192: 55b threshold crossings
+            - 193-256: dorsal 6v threshold crossings
+            - 257-320: ventral 6v spike band power
+            - 321-384: area 4 spike band power
+            - 385-448: 55b spike band power
+            - 449-512: dorsal 6v spike band power
+        - The ground truth sentence label
+        - The ground truth phoneme sequence label
+    - The data is split into training, validation, and test sets.
+The test set does not include ground truth sentence or phoneme labels.
+    - Data for each session/split is stored in `.hdf5` files.
 An example of how to load this data using the Python `h5py` library is provided in the `model_training/evaluate_model_helpers.py` file in the `load_h5py_file()` function.
 - `t15_pretrained_rnn_baseline.zip`: This dataset contains the pretrained RNN baseline model checkpoint and args.
 An example of how to load this model and use it for inference is provided in the `model_training/evaluate_model.py` file.

 Please download these datasets from [Dryad](https://datadryad.org/stash/dataset/doi:10.5061/dryad.dncjsxm85) and place them in the `data` directory.
 Be sure to unzip both datasets before running the code.